Materia-Journal/Materia_issue2/content/awburn.md

 type: essay
 class:
 peer_review: "true"
-contributor_as_it_appears: Ruby Awburn, Sophie Lynford, Georgina Rayner
+contributor_as_it_appears: Ruby Awburn, Sophie Lynford and Georgina Rayner
 contributor:

 abstract: Albert Moore, a leader of the British Aesthetic movement, left few written records.
 Unlike many of his contemporaries, most notably his friend James McNeill Whistler, he delivered no lectures about his artistic philosophies and praxes.
 This article provides evidence of Moore’s intricate working processes identified through examination of his *Study for “Blossoms”* (c.
 1881), an oil study in the collection of the Harvard Art Museums.
 Technical imaging and scientific analysis were employed to document the artist’s laborious multi-step painting practice.
 This piece enumerates Moore’s methodological process, examined alongside his commercial practice, and explores the socio-historical context surrounding the finishing and sale of his oil studies.
 These findings enabled the identification of eighteen discrete steps that Moore undertook each time he completed a large-scale oil painting, a practice believed to be among the most elaborate of the Victorian era.